soulhotel/Perfection-Firefox-CSS-Theme/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-1. You must obviously have sidebery installed, import [ sidebery-data-soulhotel.json ].
+1. You must obviously have sidebery installed,
 This only imports settings, style, context menu, wont override screenshot history, etc.
-If you dont want to import, place text from [ sb-style-edit.txt ] in your sidebery style editor console.
+Place text from [ sb-style-edit.txt ] in your sidebery style editor console (recommended) OR import [ sidebery-data-soulhotel.json ]. (not recommended)

 2. Insure you have userchrome toggled on in about:config, you should understand this part